The playful way to awaken personal growth and creativity

 We feel comfortable integrating elements from Carl Jung’s theory and practice i.e. working with archetypes and shadow aspects of the psyche to enhance our workshop designs and themes.

-Sandra is a BACP accredited counsellor and certified supervisor in creative supervision.
-She is an experienced counsellor, having worked in NHS primary care settings since 2007.
-She also worked as a counsellor in young people’s services and secondary schools in the past, and previously enjoyed delivering stress management courses as part of her counselling role.
-She also has a small private practice in her home town just outside Rochdale, Lancs.
+Hello, I am a BACP accredited counsellor and certified supervisor in creative supervision.
+I have many years of counselling and supervisory experience, having worked in NHS primary care settings since 2007.
+I have also worked as a counsellor in young people’s services and secondary schools in the past, and previously enjoyed delivering stress management courses to adults as part of my counselling role.
+I have a small private practice in my home town just outside Rochdale, Lancashire where I offer counselling and supervision using expressive arts therapy approaches if desired.

-She is committed to ongoing professional development and is an active member of a person centred process group as well as a member of The Person Centred Association.
-Other interests are yoga, meditation, walking and the outdoors.
+I am committed to continuing professional development and was an active member of a person centred process group in Manchester for many years until competing priorities led me to leave this year.
+I am a member of The Person Centred Association, BACP and Psychology Today.
+Other interests are yoga and meditation, walking and the outdoors.

 Joan Elliot (B.A Hons.
 Person Centred Counselling, BACP registered accredited counsellor, Adv.
 Cert.
 PC group facilitation in PCEAT).